SpaceX: Rocket engines

 Since the founding of SpaceX in 2002, the company has developed several rocket engines – Merlin, Kestrel, and Raptor – for use in launch vehicles, Draco for the reaction control system of the Dragon series of spacecraft, and SuperDraco for abort capability in Crew Dragon.

 Merlin is a family of rocket engines that uses liquid oxygen (LOX) and RP-1 propellants.
 Merlin was first used to power the Falcon 1's first stage and is now used on both stages of the Falcon 9 and Falcon Heavy vehicles.
 Kestrel uses the same propellants and was used as the Falcon 1 rocket's second-stage main engine.

 Draco and SuperDraco are hypergolic liquid-propellant rocket engines.
 Draco engines are used on the reaction control system of the Dragon and Dragon 2 spacecraft.
 The SuperDraco engine is more powerful, and eight SuperDraco engines provide launch escape capability for crewed Dragon 2 spacecraft during an abort scenario.

-Raptor is a new family of liquid oxygen and liquid methane-fueled full-flow staged combustion cycle engines to power the first and second stages of the in-development Starship launch system.
+Raptor is a family of liquid oxygen and liquid methane-fueled full-flow staged combustion cycle engines to power the first and second stages of the in-development Starship launch system.
 Development versions were test-fired in late 2016, and the engine flew for the first time in 2019, powering the Starhopper vehicle to an altitude of 20 m.